 One of the noticeable differences between Ezekiel’s living creatures and those seen in John’s vision are the six wings instead of four.
 This seems to be another merging of previously separated Old Testament symbols in the Revelation.
 In John’s first vision in chapter one the description of Jesus merges the features of the Son of Man with those of the Ancient of Days (Rev. 1:13-18).
 They were separate in Daniel (Dan.
 7:9, 13), but in the Revelation they are the same person.
 In Revelation four the characteristic features of Ezekiel’s living creatures are merged with those of the seraphim in Isaiah’s vision (Isa.
 6:1-4) – now the cherubim have six wings and cry out in worship of God, “Holy, Holy, Holy…” The seraphim attending God’s throne in Isaiah are symbols of God’s judgement according to His holiness.
 This merging of cherubim and seraphim features speaks of the fullness of God’s judgment necessary to meet the ripening of evil at the end of the age.

-Finally, we need to answer this question: Why is John’s vision of heaven in Revelation four the first time the living creatures are seen in Scripture since Ezekiel’s vision and the Babylonian captivity?
-Shouldn’t we be reasoning that there must be a significant change taking place in God’s government of the earth?
+Now this important question: Why is John’s vision of heaven in Revelation four the first time the living creatures are seen in Scripture since Ezekiel’s vision and the Babylonian captivity?
+Should we be expecting a significant change taking place in God’s government of the earth?
 That would be spiritually insightful on our part.
-One way of viewing the general character of the Revelation is that its main point is the return of Jesus Christ to this world (Rev. 19:11-21).
-Everything preceding this in the book is preparation for this event, which will bring in the kingdom of God on the earth for a 1000-year reign:
+The major emphasis of the Revelation is the return of Jesus Christ to this world (Rev. 19:11-21).
+Everything preceding chapter nineteen in the book is preparation for this event; His return will usher in the kingdom of God on the earth (Dan.
+2:34-35, 44-45, 7:13-14).

 Revelation 20:1-6 (NKJV)